SijieCai/ts-class-validator/README-zh_CN.md

 class CustomizeMessageClass {
   @validate(
     is.required().message('field is required!!'),
-    is.equals('some value').message('field must equals to some vlaue!!'), or(
+    is.equals('some value').message('field must equals to some value!!'), or(
       is.in([1, 2]),
       is.equals(3)